mertakdut/EpubParser/README.md

 # EpubParser

-Epublib is a java library for parsing epub files.
+EpubParser is a java library for parsing epub files.

 EpubParser lets you read the epub content page by page.
 It aims to reduce memory consumption.
 It is useful for large epub files.